geonetwork/core-doc-sources/eng/users/source/features/user-self-registration/index.rst

 		Yours sincerely,
 		The team at The Greenhouse GeoNetwork Site

 Notice that the user has requested an 'Editor' profile.
-As a result an email will be sent to the Email address nominated in the Feedback section of the 'System Adminstration' menu which looks something like the following:
+As a result an email will be sent to the Email address nominated in the Feedback section of the 'System Administration' menu which looks something like the following:

-Notice also that the user has been aded to the built-in user group 'GUEST'.
+Notice also that the user has been added to the built-in user group 'GUEST'.
 This is a security restriction.
 An administrator/user-administrator can add the user to other groups if that is required later.

 If you want to change the content of this email, you should modify INSTALL_DIR/web/geonetwork/xsl/registration-pwd-email.xsl.